GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 ### Anaconda

-To run the code you will need to install **Anaconda**.
+To run the code, you will need to install **Anaconda**.

 to install Anaconda follow the link https://www.anaconda.com/products/distribution and click **Download**.

-Once the donwload it's completed install it using the default settings.
+Once the download  it's completed install it using the default settings.

 ### Environment Creation